-I’ts the last day of the year!
-Au Revoir old year.
-I don’t know about the rest of you, but I am ready for a New Year.
 In preparing for New Year’s Eve, bubbly is very much on my mind.
 And by bubbly, I mean Champagne.
+One of my dearest friends has called Champagne nothing more than “bad white wine.”
+I disagree.
 At only 90 calories a glass, Champagne helps me prepare for my coming New Year’s diet and usher out the old year in style.
-Today’s quest is to find some wonderful Champagne for our New Year’s festivities at an affordable price.
+For tonight, I will be uncorking some wonderful Champagne to welcome in 2010.
 I have two affordable favorites to recommend from California to The Recessionista’s readers.
 My top picks are Tattinger Champagne from Domaine Carneros and Thorton Champagnes from the Thorton Winery in Temecula, California.
-I must confess, my top pick is the Domaine Carneros Tattinger Champagne from Sonoma, CA. I’ve visited this winery and spent many a happy afternoon sitting on their patio overlooking the vineyards sampling their Pinot Noirs and their sparkling wine.
+I must confess, I am very partial to the Domaine Carneros Tattinger Champagne from Sonoma, CA. I’ve visited this winery and spent many a happy afternoon sitting on their patio overlooking the vineyards sampling their Pinot Noirs and their sparkling wine.
 If you can’t journey to the Champagne region of France, Domaine Carneros provides a cheap & cheerful alternative.
 The winery & tasting rooms are designed to look like a grand French chateau.
-Their vintage Brut Cuvee is listed on their website for $26.00 and has been rated 92 points by wine spectator.
+Their vintage Brut Cuvee is listed on their website for under $30.00 US and has been rated 92 points by wine spectator.
 However, I have found it for less than $26.00 at Trader Joe’s grocery in California.
 If you’re in the US, check your local Trader Joe’s for it.

 My other affordable US pick is the Thorton Winery’s Sparkling Wine from Temecula, CA. The Thorton sparkling wines are a cheap & cheerful choice ranging from $15.00 to $38.00.
 These wines are available from the winery of course, but also at many grocery stores.